 SAS4004 – Readings in South Asia Studies

-This reading course is designed to meet individual needs of Master’s students within the programme option South Asian Culture and Society.
+This reading course is designed for Master’s students within the programme option South Asian Culture and Society.

-In consultation with a course teacher, participants compile their own reading list on a subject area related to the topic of their planned Master’s thesis.
-The choice of literature must provide a good general basis of information on the subject matter and its significance within a wider context by covering a variety of thematic issues, theoretical perspectives, and methodological approaches.
+(1) In consultation with a course teacher, you will compile your own reading list and write a term paper on a subject area related to the topic of your master dissertation.
+The aim is to learn to read and write academic literature.
+There will be individual and group sittings/supervision sessions.
+The choice of literature should provide a good general basis of information on the topic and its wider significance (including theoretical perspectives and methodological approaches).
 Basic introductions and textbooks cannot be included.
-The reading list should amount to around 1,000 pages, and can include works in English, Scandinavian languages, and South Asian languages.
+The reading list should amount to around 1,000 pages.

-If the subject area is closely related to lower level courses, the reading list must be more advanced (representing in-depth theoretical or thematic study).
+If your master dissertation topic is closely related to lower level courses, the reading list must be more advanced (representing in-depth theoretical or thematic study).
 The reading list cannot include literature that has been used at earlier levels.

 Participants learn to:

-- Navigate a specialized academic field and identify key readings and debates
+- Navigate a specialised academic field and identify key readings and debates

-- Critically read and analyze research literature and formulate an interpretation of the issues and arguments presented in the literature
+- Critically read and analyse research literature and formulate an interpretation of the issues and arguments presented in the literature

-- Summarize and present a research debate in an independent and reflective manner
+- Summarise and present a research debate in an independent and reflective manner

 - Work independently under supervision